gasawase/BookHarbour/README.md

 - for some reason, after you scroll for a bit, the books stop becoming buttons
 - edited data isn't overwriting previous data
 - be able to display the reading info as the correct xhtml instead of the html string it is right now that way we can link things correctly and display things like images <-- works sometimes but not for all books; I think there's a different way that some of the images and stylesheets are being referenced
+- more efficient way of storing data (only initially store coverimage and file url then when modal clicked, gather the data then)

 ----FEATURES I'D LIKE----